Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Update-AzADApplication.md

 ### Example 3 - Update the display name of an application using piping

 ```
-PS C:\> Get-AzureRmADApplication -ObjectId fb7b3405-ca44-4b5b-8584-12392f5d96d7 | Update-AzureRmADApplication -DisplayName MyNewDisplayName
+PS C:\> Get-AzADApplication -ObjectId fb7b3405-ca44-4b5b-8584-12392f5d96d7 | Update-AzADApplication -DisplayName MyNewDisplayName
 ```

-Gets the application with object id 'fb7b3405-ca44-4b5b-8584-12392f5d96d7' and pipes that to the Update-AzureRmADApplication cmdlet to update the display name of the application to "MyNewDisplayName".
+Gets the application with object id 'fb7b3405-ca44-4b5b-8584-12392f5d96d7' and pipes that to the Update-AzADApplication cmdlet to update the display name of the application to "MyNewDisplayName".

 ## PARAMETERS